ngs-docs/angus/where_to_put_data.md

 **Independent Challenge!**

-Use git to push our code in the `sh` and `ipynb` files into a GitHub repository.
+Use git to push our code in the `sh` and `ipynb` files and the `trinity.nema.fasta.dammit.gff3` files into a GitHub repository.
 You can use the same process as listed [here](http://angus.readthedocs.io/en/2018/rmarkdown_rnaseq.html#version-control-with-git-and-github).

 1. Create GitHub repository in your account, e.g. http://www.github.com/<username>
 2. Copy the URL with the green "Clone or download" button, e.g. https://github.com/<username>/<reponame>.git